 Love is patient, love is kind, love is not envious or boastful or arrogant or rude.
 It does not insist on its own way; it is not irritable; it keeps no record of wrongs; it does not rejoice in wrongdoing but rejoices in the truth.
-It bears all things, believes all things, hopes all things, endures all things.
+It bears all things, believes all things, endures all things.